 You may also be asked to help contact your past and present sex partners.
 Someone will be available to help you do this confidentially.
-Discrimination in housing, employment, insurance, finance and travel are mostly illegal.
-You might also be able to take legal action if someone tells someone else you’re HIV-positive without your permission.

 If you are in a new relationship, monogamous or otherwise, it is advisable to get a check-up as you may have contracted an STI from a previous partner.
 Routine sexual health screens may include blood testing for HIV, syphilis and the hepatitis A, B and C viruses.

 An STI test can be done regardless of whether you have symptoms or not.
 If you do not have any symptoms you will have a urine test.
 Don’t worry you don’t have to urinate in front of the nurse or doctor; the sample can be taken in the privacy of the toilet at the clinic.
-A urine sample is the ‘first passed urine’, so the sample is best taken at least two hours after you have urinated or the first time you urinate for the day.

-With all testing it is important to specify what you want to be tested for as they cannot test for STI’s and BBV’s without your permission.
+With all testing it is important to specify what you want to be tested for as they cannot test for STI’s and HIV without your permission.
 Talk to your practitioner if you are unsure what to be tested for.
-Test results will usually take 7 – 10 days to come back and you will need to make another appointment to receive these results in person.
+Test results will usually take 7 days to come back and you will need to make another appointment to receive these results in person.
 Post-test counselling is available and should be provided if you are receiving results for HIV or hepatitis C.

 It is important to get regular sexual health checkups, both for your own sexual health and that of your partners.